 This piano stool was my great grandmother’s.
-It has been passed down through the years to my grandmother, then my mother.
+It has been passed down through the years to my grandmother, then my mother, and now me.
 It’s been painted and repainted multiple times.

-I inherited it many years ago, with the intention of recovering and repainting, and just never got around to it.
+I inherited it many years ago, with the intention of recovering and repainting it, and just never got around to it.

 There were about a million little tack nails on each layer, so this part was tedious, to say the least.

 Next up, was painting.
 I used Maison Blanche paint in Fransiscan Gray.
 I did a quick first coat, that didn’t even completely cover, then came back with a second coat.

 These photos show the 1st and 2nd coat, then the finished paint job.
 I completely forgot to get a picture between distressing and waxing.

 My husband cut a piece of plywood to fit inside the underneath of the stool.
 He cut the wood just slightly larger than the opening and put a few screws in to hold it in place.